-In 2020, PC Bank launched the PC Money Account, an innovative bank account alternative that enables customers to manage their everyday financial needs like receiving deposits, paying bills, sending or receiving money and spending online or in person.
+In 2024, PC Bank launched the PC Money Account optional savings feature, allowing customers to enhance their rewards by earning interest on funds added to their savings.
+This is in addition to the PC Optimum points they can earn on their everyday banking, including paying bills, payroll direct deposits, or spending.
 PC Bank continues to help Canadians save on banking fees, earn incremental PC Optimum points towards free groceries and creates a deeper integration with the store network and the PC Optimum loyalty program.